dx3mod/rpmfile/README.md

 # rpmfile

-A library for reading metadata from [RPM] packages, providing an [Angstrom] parser and a simple interface for accessing values.
+A library for reading metadata from [RPM] packages (supports version 3.0 and partially 4.0), providing an [Angstrom] parser and a simple interface for accessing values.

 ## Usage